PBA Governors' Cup: Import rules

 The height limit for import players varies from every year.
 In 2011, the height adopted a handicapping system in which the top two teams of the combined results of the Philippine and Commissioner's Cups are allowed to have an import with a 6'2" (1.88 m) height limit.
 The next four teams will be allowed with a 6'4" (1.93 m) import and the last two teams will be allowed with a 6'6" (1.98 m) import.
 In 2012, the handicapping was scrapped and the league set the height limit of imports to 6'5" (1.95 m).

 While the tournament is underway, a team can play with an All-Filipino lineup only once.
 Imports can be replaced in the whole duration of the tournament (including finals).

+In 1998 and 2002 editions, the teams allowed to have two imports.

 Teams were allowed to hire an additional import with Asian heritage (called as the Asian import) with a height limit of 6'3", from 2015 to 2016.
 The Asian heritage import provision was shelved in 2017 in lieu of the upcoming FIBA Asia Cup.

 Trophy design

 The trophy design used since the 1994 season features the Governors' Cup with the league logo at the front.
 The cup is placed in a base where all of the logos of the participating teams of the tournament are engraved.
 A unique feature of this trophy is that the champion team's logo is placed at the front middle of the trophy with the runner-up at its left and the third place at the right.
 The rest of the team logos are arranged according to their rankings at the conclusion of the tournament.

 Red, blue and yellow ribbons were placed in the handles of the trophy, mirroring the colors in the PBA logo.
 The winner keeps permanent possession of the trophy and a new one is created every year.
 In 2012, the trophy's cup handles were modified and the league logo was replaced with the tournament's season logo.

+A prototype version of this trophy, first shown during the 1994 PBA opening ceremonies, is on display at the lobby of the PBA office in Libis, Quezon City.